AnnaDobrucki/Portfolio-Project-3/README.md

 1. I made a scoreboard that adds a username and a point scoreing system to add to the competitiveness of this game.
 I hoped that the thrill of seeing your name pop up was reminicent of older arcade games, and might users come back to play again, and see who has the highest score.
 ![Scoreboard](./documentation/scoreboard_pics/scoreboard_hangman.png "Scoreboard")

+* (You can find the link to the scoreboard [HERE](https://docs.google.com/spreadsheets/d/1JdvTA2fKHEM3F4te9Y1SV8tsfhz-ruJAHCrfvIhJldQ/edit?usp=sharing) )

 2. I wanted the game to have a clearing function, so as to not crowd the terminal.
 I ended up also adding in a timed element to allow the user to read the terminal but not wipe the screen too quickly.